 In Section \ref{sec:applications} we apply our results.
 We first give several examples of vertex operator (super)algebra extensions.
 After recalling several results on simple current extensions, we show how to use screening charges to construct extensions of several copies of (non-rational but $C_2$-cofinite) triplet algebras $\cW(p)$.
-The next example are extensions of products of rational Virasoro \VOAs.
+The next examples are extensions of products of rational Virasoro \VOAs.
 Interestingly, Corollary \ref{cor:Etype} gives type $E$ extensions.
 Our next application is Verlinde formulae for regular \VOSAs{} as well as $\frac{1}{2}\ZZ$-graded \VOAs{} (see Section \ref{sec:ver} above for a summary of results).
-Finally, we take $V$ to be a rational vertex operator (super)algebra containing as vertex operator subalgebra a lattice \VOSA{} $V_L$ of a positive-definite integral lattice $L$.
-The coset $C=\com\left(V_L, V\right)$ is then often called the parafermion coset of $V$.
-Building on \cite{CKLR}, we describe these cosets in generality, that is, we classify simple inequivalent $C$-modules in terms of those of $V$, we express the fusion rules of coset modules in terms of those of the parent algebra $V$, and we express characters of $C$-modules and their modular transformations in terms of those of $V$-modules.
-These results are applied to several cases: that $V$ is a rational affine \VOA{}, the rational $N=2$ superconformal algebra, and the rational Bershadsky-Polyakov algebra.
+Finally, we take $V$ to be a rational vertex operator (super)algebra containing as vertex operator subalgebra a lattice \VOA{} $V_L$ of a positive-definite integral lattice $L$.
+The coset $C=\com\left(V_L, V\right)$ is often called the parafermion coset of $V$.
+Building on \cite{CKLR}, we describe these cosets in generality: we classify simple inequivalent $C$-modules in terms of those for $V$, we express the fusion rules for coset modules in terms of those for $V$, and we express characters of $C$-modules and their modular transformations in terms of those for $V$-modules.
+These results are applied to several examples, in which $V$ is a rational affine \VOA{}, a rational $N=2$ superconformal algebra, and a rational Bershadsky-Polyakov algebra.